We use cookies to improve and personalize your experience and to display advertisements. By using this site, you consent to the use of cookies.

 • High Cost & Complexity:

-This increases the initial cost of the equipment and the complexity of setup.
-The pneumatic components also make the machine more complex – more parts that could fail or need maintenance (seals, hoses, etc.).
+• Requires a separate air compressor, tubing, and regulators, increasing setup costs and maintenance.
+It also make the machine more complex – more parts that could fail or need maintenance (seals, hoses, etc.).

 • Increased Wear and Tear on Stones: